IBM-Bluemix-Docs/compare-comply/getting-started.md

 ### Get started with the API
 {: #gs-api}

-This tutorial uses the `**Element classification** feature.
+This tutorial uses the **Element classification** feature.
 Other service methods have similar input syntax and output formats.
 For more information, see the pages for other methods.

 ### Get started with the tooling
 {: #gs-tool}

-Optionally, you can explore the service's features by using the Compare and Comply tooling.
-See [Using the Compare and Comply Tooling ](/docs/services/compare-comply?topic=compare-comply-using_tool) for more information.
+Optionally, you can explore the service's features by using the {{site.data.keyword.cncshort}} tooling.
+See [Using the {{site.data.keyword.cncshort}} Tooling ](/docs/services/compare-comply?topic=compare-comply-using_tool) for more information.

 ### Request limited preview features
 {: #request-preview-features}

-Compare and Comply has the following beta and experimental features that can be accessed by request:
+{{site.data.keyword.cncshort}} has the following beta and experimental features that can be accessed by request:

-  -  Invoice Understanding: Compare and Comply finds and extracts important information such as buyer, supplier, invoice date, and amount owed.
-Please fill out the following [form](http://ibm.biz/invoices){: external} to request access to this feature.
+  -  Invoice Understanding: {{site.data.keyword.cncshort}} finds and extracts important information such as buyer, supplier, invoice date, and amount owed.
+Fill out the following [form](http://ibm.biz/invoices){: external} to request access to this feature.
-  - Purchase Order Understanding: Compare and Comply extracts important information in purchase orders.
-Please fill out the following [form](https://datasciencex.typeform.com/to/Fjyf6t){: external} to request access to this feature.
+  - Purchase Order Understanding: {{site.data.keyword.cncshort}}extracts important information in purchase orders.
+Fill out the following [form](https://datasciencex.typeform.com/to/Fjyf6t){: external} to request access to this feature.

 ## Before you begin
 {: #gs-before-you-begin}

 - {: hide-dashboard}  Create an instance of the service:
-    1.  {: hide-dashboard} Go to the [Compare and Comply page](https://{DomainName}/catalog/services/compare-comply){: external} in the {{site.data.keyword.cloud_notm}} catalog.
+    1.  {: hide-dashboard} Go to the [{{site.data.keyword.cncshort}} page](https://{DomainName}/catalog/services/compare-comply){: external} in the {{site.data.keyword.cloud_notm}} catalog.
     1.  {: hide-dashboard} Sign up for a free {{site.data.keyword.cloud_notm}} account or log in.
     1.  {: hide-dashboard} Click **Create**.
 - Copy the credentials to authenticate to your service instance:
-    1. {: hide-dashboard} From the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}/dashboard/apps), click your Compare and Comply service instance to go to the Compare and Comply service dashboard page.
+    1. {: hide-dashboard} From the [{{site.data.keyword.cloud_notm}} dashboard](https://{DomainName}/dashboard/apps), click your {{site.data.keyword.cncshort}} service instance to go to the {{site.data.keyword.cncshort}} service dashboard page.
     1. On the **Manage** page, click **Show** to view your credentials.
     1. Copy the `apikey` and `url` values.